 What does .biz mean?

 The .biz LTD extension is designed for business owners.
-It is the least popular and most affordable extension on this list.
+It has the least popular and most affordable spot on the domain extension list.
 Though it falls under the generic domain extension, the .biz LTD is primarily used by business and eCommerce websites.

 .Com vs Other TLD Extensions: A Comparative Analysis